HarshKapadia2/networking/ssh.md

 -   SSH Connection Protocol
     -   It multiplexes a single SSH encrypted tunnel into multiple logical communication channels (session channel, [Port Forwarding](https://www.youtube.com/watch?v=92b-jjBURkw) channel, etc.).
     -   It runs on top of the SSH User Authentication Protocol.

+## SSH Config Files

+-   SSH client
+    -   In order of overriding behaviour from top to bottom
+        -   Command-line options
+            -   Eg: `ssh -o PasswordAuthentication=yes -o PubkeyAuthentication=no -o PreferredAuthentications=password username@hostname`
+        -   User-specific config: `~/.ssh/config`
+        -   If present (and included above all config lines in the global config mentioned in the next point): `/etc/ssh/ssh_config.d/*.conf`
+        -   Global config: `/etc/ssh/ssh_config`
+-   SSH server
+    -   The SSH server runs a daemon called `sshd`.
+    -   In order of overriding behaviour from top to bottom
+        -   If present (and included above all config lines in the global config mentioned in the next point): `/etc/ssh/sshd_config.d/*.conf`
+        -   Global config: `/etc/ssh/sshd_config`
+            -   Note the difference in the SSH client and server config files: `ssh_config` vs `sshd_config` (`d` = daemon)

+NOTE: If any changes are made to any configuration files, please [restart the SSH and/or SSHD service](https://www.cyberciti.biz/faq/how-do-i-restart-sshd-daemon-on-linux-or-unix) or reboot the machine.

 ## A SSH Connection